Ghoul Patrol: Development

 According to Toshiyasu Morita, a programmer and technology manager at LucasArts during the mid-1990s, this sequel was made by a third party that licensed the use of the Zombies Ate My Neighbors engine for this purpose.
 Despite the good reviews and reception for Zombies Ate My Neighbors from gamers and critics, Konami refused to be involved in publishing the game, giving JVC the opportunity to step in instead.

 The game was developed by LucasArts, but most of the development work was outsourced by a small Malaysian studio called Motion Pixel.
 It serves as a sequel to Zombies Ate My Neighbors, although it originally did not begin development as a sequel to the game, but merely as an unrelated game that used the same gameplay engine.

 Release

 It was released by JVC Musical Industries in November 1994 in North America, and later in the year in Europe.
 A Japanese version was published by the JVC subsidiary Victor Entertainment in 1995.

 It was later re-released digitally on the Wii Virtual Console in 2010, and for the Nintendo Switch, Xbox One and Windows in 2021 together with its predecessor.

 A Genesis version was under development, but was not released due to time constraints.

 Reception

-GamePro commented that "Ghoul Patrol is the closest you can get to the acclaimed Zombies Ate My Neighbors, and it's a worthy successor."
+Ghoul Patrol received generally favorable reception from critics.
+GamePros Bro' Buzz said that "Ghoul Patrol is the closest you can get to the acclaimed Zombies Ate My Neighbors, and it's a worthy successor."
 They particularly praised the "outrageous 360-degree shoot-em-up action" and detailed, cartoony graphics.
-Electronic Gaming Monthly gave it a 7.8 out of 10, calling it "A worthy sequel to Zombies Ate My Neighbors" and "A great salute to old, late-night horror movies."
+Electronic Gaming Monthlys Mike Weigand called it "A worthy sequel to Zombies Ate My Neighbors" and "A great salute to old, late-night horror movies."